Our Privacy Policy

 Annex B

-GDPR Guidance To Children At The School Over The Age Of 13
+GDPR Guidance To Children At The School

 B.1.
 This Annex should be read with the introductory paragraphs in the covering document.

-B.4.
+B.3.
 Data will be processed for the purposes of allowing you to make the best of your time at West Buckland School.
 The School will therefore have what is called a “legitimate interest” for processing basic personal data and sensitive personal data.
 The data the school holds will be the minimum it requires to allow you to thrive in your years here.

-B.5.
+B.4.
 The School will share your data with the following companies who have contracts with the school and who have equalled the school’s precautions, systems and procedures for dealing with data, these are:

 1. Catering Contractor.